Notice of availability; request for comments.

-Title of Collection: Job Openings and Labor Turnover Survey.
+Title of Collection: Job Openings and Labor Turnover Survey (JOLTS).

 OMB Control Number: 1220-0170.

-Affected Public: Federal Government; State, Local, and Tribal Governments; and Private Sector—businesses or other Start Printed Page 30779for-profits and not-for-profit institutions.
+Affected Public: Federal Government; State, Local, or Tribal governments; Businesses or other for-profit; Not-for-profit institutions; Small businesses and organizations.

 Total Estimated Annual Other Costs Burden: $0.

 End Supplemental Information

 Dated: October 2, 2019.

 Departmental Clearance Officer.

 BILLING CODE 4510-24-P